 - Follow verbal and/or visual instructions

 In connection with safety in the event of an evacuation, it is not possible to visit the attraction with a large group of disabled visitors at once.
 For this reason, large groups will be divided into smaller ones.

-* Three companions may enter through the wheelchair access, with the exception of De Vliegende Hollander water coaster (2 companions at most), Raveleijn show (1 companion at most) and Symbolica dark ride (2 companions at most).
+* Three companions at most may enter a wheelchair accessible attraction, with the exception of the Raveleijn park show (1 companion at most), Kinderspoor pedal trains (1 companion at most) and Symbolica dark ride (2 companions at most).

 Accessibility with assistance or guide dogs

 Assistance and guide dogs are welcome in Efteling.
 Assistance or guide dogs must be identifiable as such by wearing a vest and must be registered at the Visitors' service centre (on the left at the main entrance) on the day of the visit.
 Assistance or guide dogs are allowed in all shops and restaurants.
 They are also allowed in a number of attractions.
 Click on the button below to view which attractions.

 If the dog does not visit the attraction but waits outside, it must be accompanied.

 All the restaurants and shops in Efteling are accessible to visitors in wheelchairs.
 Because some of the shops are relatively small, the room to manoeuvre is limited in the Loetiek shop, De Soete Inval sweetshop and the Bazaar shop at Fata Morgana dark ride.

 Care room and relaxation room

 Efteling has two care rooms where recumbent disabled or adult persons can be cared for.
 These two rooms are located at the Volk van Laaf People village and at Station de Oost train station.
 You can pick up a key for the room at the Volk van Laaf Laaf People village from the first aid post in the Marerijk.
 The room at Station de Oost train station can be opened by one of the employees there.